North Georgia Nighthawks: National Championships

+Team

-Varsity teams
+Varsity Teams

 UNG competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, golf, soccer and tennis; while women's sports include basketball, cross country, golf, soccer, softball, tennis and track & field; and mixed sports include rifle.

 Baseball

 UNG's baseball facility was constructed in 2008 for the former North Georgia College and State University.
-In 2010, it was dedicated to former NGC alumnus and baseball player Bob Stein, who donated much of the funds used in the construction of the field.[111]
+In 2010, it was dedicated to former NGCSU alumnus and baseball player Bob Stein, who donated much of the funds used in the construction of the field.
 The UNG baseball team is a member of the Peach Belt Conference.
-Coach Tom Cantrell is in his 20th season at the helm of the Nighthawks baseball program, having coached the team since it was relaunched in 2000.
-Cantrell is assisted by Cody Clickner and Nick Palmer.
+Coach Tom Cantrell is in his 25th season (2024) at the helm of the Nighthawks baseball program, having coached the team since it was relaunched in 2000.
+Coach Cantrell won the Peach Belt Conference Coach of the Year in 2007, 2015, 2017 and 2019.
+Cantrell is assisted by Kane Keith and Nick Palmer.

 Softball

 The University of North Georgia softball team was founded in 1997.
-It is the only program at North Georgia to have won a National Championship in either the NAIA or the NCAA, winning the 2015 NCAA Division II Softball Championship in Oklahoma City.
-Coach Ricky Sanders launched the softball program, coaching for four seasons until 2000, which was also the year Sanders and the team won the title of Champions of the NAIA Regional Tournament.
+It is the only program at North Georgia to have won a National Championship in either the NAIA or the NCAA, having twice won the NCAA Division II Softball Championship - in 2015 in Oklahoma City and in 2023 in Chattanooga.
+Coach Ricky Sanders launched the softball program, coaching for four seasons until 2000, which was also the year Sanders and the team won the NAIA Regional Tournament.
 The softball team has competed as a member of the Peach Belt Conference since 2006 in NCAA Division II.
-Their other accomplishments include nine NCAA Tournament appearances, seven NCAA Super Regional appearances, and four NCAA Division II Championship appearances, including the school's first-ever National Championship in 2015.
-UNG has won six Peach Belt Conference titles in the past eight years, with back-to-back-to-back runs from 2009 to 2011 and 2014 to 2016.
-Mike Davenport has been the head coach of the program since 2001, with a winning percentage over .750 in that time.
+Their other accomplishments include 15 NCAA Tournament appearances, 12 NCAA Super Regional appearances, and 8 NCAA Division II Championship appearances, including the school's first-ever National Championship in 2015 and a second National Championship in 2023.
+UNG has won 12 Peach Belt Conference regular season titles and a matching 12 PBC Tournament titles.
+Mike Davenport has been the head coach of the program since 2001, with a winning percentage of .796 in that time.
 In the summer of 2015, after leading UNG to its first national championship, Davenport served as head coach of the National Pro Fastpitch league's USSSA Florida Pride, leading the Pride to the regular season NPF title and a runner-up finish in the Cowles Cup.
 He served as the last head coach of legendary pitcher Cat Osterman, who retired at the end of the 2015 season.
 Haines & Carolyn Hill Stadium, also known as "The Hill," was constructed during the fall of 2008 on UNG's Dahlonega campus.
 In 2014, Hill Stadium received a major upgrade with the installation of FieldTurf artificial playing surface in both the infield and outfield, allowing the team to practice regardless of the North Georgia climate which can feature heavy rains in the spring and occasional snow from late fall through early spring.